 To maintain the inert atmosphere the inert gas, most commonly nitrogen, is circulated from the main chamber to a catalyst, and back to the main chamber.
 The catalyst (Figure 3) is comprised of molecule sieves and copper(I) oxide.
 The molecular sieves adsorb water and solvent from the gas, while the copper(I) oxide reacts with oxygen.
 The two components work together to maintain an inert atmosphere that is free of moisture and oxygen.
 Large gloveboxes often have a fan in the middle of the chamber to help circulate the gas within the chamber.
 Gas-flow through the catalyst is done with the circulator.
 At the inlet and outlet of the chamber are filters, to minimize contamination via small particles.

 Over time, the catalyst of the glovebox becomes deactivated (the sieves become saturated with moisture/solvent, and/or the copper(I) oxide has fully been oxidized to copper(II) oxide) and needs to be regenerated to maintain low levels or moisture and oxygen.
 This is done by regenerating the catalyst by heating it under a stream of hydrogen, stabilized by nitrogen (forming gas).
-The hydrogen serves to remove all solvent and water from the sieves, and to reduce the copper(II) to copper(I), in the process releasing water.
+The hydrogen serves to remove all solvent and water from the sieves, and to reduce the copper(II) back to copper(I), in the process releasing water.
 The water (and released solvent) is removed via a vacuum pump.

 The copper catalyst can be poisoned by certain solvents and volatile chemicals, and thus it is critical to minimize exposure to these impurities.
 This includes ether solvents, amines (temporary poison), halogens, alcohols, and sulfur-containing compounds (permanent poisons).
 The presence of the molecular sieves in the catalyst greatly reduces exposure of the copper (I) oxide to these chemicals, but over time, the copper may become deactivated, and the entire catalyst bed—sieves and copper—must be replaced.